-EDU 548 Reading in the Content Areas
+EDU 548 Reading in the Content Area

-Provides an understanding of the essentials of reading processes necessary for students to become proficient readers.
-The course will teach the most promising elements of effective literacy programs based in research and/or professional opinion.
-Application of the elements to content area texts will help students derive greater comprehension of content area material.
+Provides in-service educators with an understanding of the essentials of reading processes necessary for pre-K-12 students to become effective and active readers in all content areas.
+Teaches the most promising elements of effective reading comprehension and instruction based in research and/or professional opinion.
+Application of elements to a variety of texts and genres helps students derive greater comprehension of material.